MJ Melendez Preview, Player Props: Royals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the first-ranked team ERA across all MLB pitching staffs (3.72).
+- The Mariners have the top team ERA across all league pitching staffs (3.70).

-- Mariners pitchers combine to surrender the fourth-fewest home runs in baseball (137 total, 1.1 per game).
+- Mariners pitchers combine to allow 138 home runs (1.1 per game), the fourth-fewest in baseball.

-- His most recent time out came on Saturday against the Houston Astros, when the righty threw six innings, surrendering two earned runs while allowing eight hits.
+- The right-hander's most recent appearance was on Tuesday against the Chicago White Sox, when he went seven innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.